Kid Activities

 • Stuff the apple with the filling mixture and then cover with the lid.
 It may not all fit back into the apple

-CHOCOLATE COVERED SUNFLOWER SEEDS (These come from the Josolyn House B&B in Little Rock, Arkansas and are said to be very good; guests rarely guesing sun flower seeds are the main ingredient!)
+(These come from the Josolyn House B&B in Little Rock, Arkansas and are said to be very good; guests rarely guessing sun flower seeds are the main ingredient!)

 Ingredients: